Benjamin Hourn

 Why I chose Charles Sturt

-I chose to undertake my Doctorate at Charles Sturt University because of its strong focus on applied research that addresses real-world issues, particularly socio-economic disadvantage.
+I chose to undertake my Doctorate at Charles Sturt University because of its strong emphasis on applied research that engages with real-world social issues, particularly socio-economic disadvantage.

-As a CSU alumnus, having completed my Bachelor’s, Master’s, and Graduate Certificate here, I have built a deep connection with the university and benefited from consistent academic support throughout my studies.
-My research, which explores the challenges faced by individuals in disadvantaged communities, is shaped by both my professional practice and my lived experience growing up within a cycle of socio-economic disadvantage.
+As a CSU alumnus, having completed my Bachelor’s, Master’s, and Graduate Certificate at the university, I have developed a strong connection to the institution and benefited from sustained academic support across my studies.
+My research, which examines how people experience systems of disadvantage, is shaped by both my professional practice and my lived experience growing up within contexts of socio-economic disadvantage.

-I have a strong interest in understanding systemic disadvantage and developing effective intervention strategies.
-CSU’s practical research focus and commitment to reducing social inequality align closely with my values and research aims, making it the right environment to further my academic development and contribute to work that addresses systemic disadvantage.
+I am interested in understanding how systemic disadvantage is produced and maintained, and in contributing to research that informs practical and policy responses.
+CSU’s focus on applied, community-engaged research and its commitment to addressing social inequality align closely with my values and research aims, making it a suitable environment to continue my academic development and contribute to work that responds to structural disadvantage.

 Current candidate profiles